iamgbsmith/til/nginx/hide-version-information.md

 It is good security practice to remove web server version information by modifying the HTTP response header.
 Obfuscating details will help prevent bad actors from using known exploits for specific versions of a web server that could be vulnerable to attack.

-To prevent Nginx version information being display in HTTP Response headers edit the NGINX configuration file `/etc/nginx/nginx.conf` to disable server tokens.
+To prevent Nginx version information being display in HTTP Response headers edit the configuration file `/etc/nginx/nginx.conf` to disable server tokens.

 Under the HTTP Options and ## lines, add a new line: